-Chicago Rear-End Collision Accidents Attorneys
+Rear-End Collision Accidents Lawyer in Chicago, Illinois

 Over 45 Years of Combined Legal Experience Assisting Chicago Car Accident Victims

 The National Transportation Safety Board reports that approximately 1.8 million rear-end car accidents occur each year, causing one-third of all car accidents.
 Close to 2,000 people die in rear-end collisions annually.
 The majority of these crashes can be traced to driver inattention.
 At Stein & Shulman, LLC, our Chicago automobile accident attorneys understand that rear-end collisions can result in serious injuries and considerable property damage.
 Our firm fights to see that our injured clients receive the compensation they deserve for their injuries and associated losses.

 There are many potential causes of rear-end accidents, but there are some common scenarios that cause these accidents with regularity.
 These include: